franznkemaka/vendstor/README.md

 ## ℹ️ About

 I created Vendstor back in 2018, when I [(Franz)](https://github.com/franznkemaka) was 15 years old.
 I just finished learning C# and had so much fun working on the project.
 I wanted to create something new and useful and I knew someone having a retail store with a lot of difficulties to manage their store, so I spoke with the owner about the advantages of having a modern POS.
 Finally, I decided to develop something unique for their Business.
 After a couple of months, it turned out there won't be able to use the System due to some legal limitations.
 Over time, I was thinking of building something similar for other businesses.
-But It was kind of complicated to use a PC since POS are easier to work with.
+But It was kind of complicated to use a PC since Tablet POS are easier to work with.
 That's why I decided to develop a completely new system.
 Unfortunately, the store for which I built this POS never used it.

 ## ✨ Purpose & Future

-To valorize the time, energy and the love I put into it, I decided open-sourced to it and make it available to everyone.
+To valorize the time, energy and the love I put into it, I decided to open-sourced it and make it available to everyone.
 You can clone it modify it for your own store or even develop a system with it.

-I'm currently cleaning up the code.
-It will soon be live, I have to remove some unwanted stuff.
+I'm just cleaned the code a little bit.
+It is now live.
 I might even have to redesign the Database.

 ### 🚧 Note